What priorities should drive U.S. policy toward Russia?

 Part II: Russia after the Soviet Union—Political and Economic Change

 Part II surveys the economic and political changes that Russia has undergone since the Soviet collapse.
-There is one lesson aligned with Part II: Geography of Russia.
+There is one lesson aligned with Part II: Political Geography of Russia.

 Part III: Russia and the United States